See Personal Access Code (PAC)

 A code that is generated during the registration process for individuals on the Assisted Registration Tool, or via phone or face to face channels.
 The IVC proves that their identity has been verified by the My Health Record system.
 The IVC is used to access the individual’s My Health Record online for the first time.

 A status indicator that is stored within the My Health Record for individuals who wish to indicate whether they are of Aboriginal or Torres Strait Islander origin.
-This indicator is not mandatory.
+This indicator is voluntary.

 Individual Healthcare Identifier (IHI)